Archdiocese of Grouard–McLennan: History

-The following year on March 30, 1938, Ubald Langlois, O.M.I. was appointed Apostolic Vicar of Grouard.
-On June 15, 1945, Henri Routhier, O.M.I. was appointed Coadjutor Apostolic Vicar.
-In 1946 Bishop Langlois transferred the seat of the Vicariate from Grouard to McLennan.
-The Town of Grouard, taking its name from Bishop Grouard when it was incorporated as a town on September 27, 1909, was a thriving community of approximately 1,200 people.
+The following year on March 30, 1938, Ubald Langlois was appointed Apostolic Vicar of Grouard.
+On June 15, 1945, Henri Routhier was appointed coadjutor apostolic vicar.
+In 1946 Langlois transferred the seat of the vicariate from Grouard to McLennan.
+The town of Grouard, taking its name from Bishop Grouard when it was incorporated as a town on September 27, 1909, was a thriving community of approximately 1,200 people.
 This changed when the Edmonton, Dunvegan and British Columbia Railway built its new line south of Lesser Slave Lake instead of going through Grouard which was on the north shore of Lesser Slave Lake.
 The majority of Grouard's population moved to High Prairie, the newly established town on the railway.
 Bishop Grouard had originally established a mission at the Lesser Slave Lake settlement, the original name of Grouard, under the patronage of Saint Bernard, in 1872.

-Shortly after the Seat of the Vicariate was transferred to McLennan, work began on a new Cathedral dedicated to Saint John the Baptist.
-Bishop Langlois served as Apostolic Vicar of Grouard until his death on September 18, 1953.
-Upon Bishop Langlois death, Bishop Routhier immediately succeeded him as Apostolic Vicar of Grouard.
+Shortly after the seat of the vicariate was transferred to McLennan, work began on a new cathedral dedicated to Saint John the Baptist.
+Langlois served as Apostolic Vicar of Grouard until his death on September 18, 1953.
+Upon Langlois death, Bishop Routhier immediately succeeded him as Apostolic Vicar of Grouard.
 On July 13, 1967, the Apostolic Vicariate of Grouard was elevated to the Archdiocese of Grouard–McLennan and made the Metropolitan See of northwestern Canada with the newly elevated Dioceses of Prince George, Mackenzie-Fort Smith and Whitehorse as suffragans, but the Diocese of Prince George was later transferred to the Ecclesiastical Province of British Columbia.
 On this date all the Apostolic Vicariates in northern Canada were elevated to dioceses.

-Archbishop Routhier served until his resignation on November 21, 1972, he was succeeded by Henri Légaré, O.M.I., who had been Bishop of Labrador-Schefferville.
+Routhier served until his resignation on November 21, 1972, he was succeeded by Henri Légaré, who had been Bishop of Labrador-Schefferville.
 Archbishop Légaré served until his retirement on July 16, 1996.
-On the same day Henri Goudreault, O.M.I., who had also served as Bishop of Labrador City-Schefferville, was appointed to succeed him.
+On the same day Henri Goudreault, who had also served as Bishop of Labrador City-Schefferville, was appointed to succeed him.
 Archbishop Goudreault died suddenly of a heart attack on July 23, 1998.
-The Archdiocese of Grouard–McLennan remained vacant until the appointment of Arthé Guimond, who had served as Archdiocesan Administrator, on June 9, 2000.
-Archbishop Guimond retired on November 30, 2006, and Gérard Pettipas, C.Ss.R. was appointed to succeed him on the same day.
+The Archdiocese of Grouard–McLennan remained vacant until the appointment of Arthé Guimond, who had served as archdiocesan administrator, on June 9, 2000.
+Archbishop Guimond retired on November 30, 2006, and Gérard Pettipas was appointed to succeed him on the same day.